-Marie Curie named most significant woman in history in poll
+Marie Curie named the most 'world-changing' woman in history in new poll

 -

-Marie Curie named most significant woman in history in poll
+Marie Curie named the most 'world-changing' woman in history in new poll

 Marie Curie has been voted the woman who has made the most significant impact on world history.

-In a reader poll conducted by BBC History Magazine of the 100 women who changed the world, the pioneering scientist came out on top, above the likes of Margaret Thatcher, Diana, Princess of Wales, Emmeline Pankhurst and the Virgin Mary.
+In a poll of the 100 women who changed the world, the pioneering scientist came out on top, above the likes of Margaret Thatcher, Emmeline Pankhurst and the Virgin Mary.

 The Polish-born French scientist, who became the first person to win two Nobel prizes – one for physics and one for chemistry – carried out important research into radioactivity, a term that she coined.